No doubt you have seen photos of golden or fluorescent green, picturesque Sekinchan paddy fields (or sawah padi in the local language Bahasa Melayu)!

 You will probably spot at least one of these peculiar buildings when you’re on the way to or in Sekinchan.

-There are swiftlet houses spread out in the paddy fields.
-And one or two that are close to the factory:
+There are swiftlet houses spread out in the paddy fields as well.
+And one or two that are close to the rice factory.

 4. Nan Tian Temple (南天宫九皇大帝)